-Prints may be matted but not framed nor should the image have any covering such as glass.
+*Prints may not be matted or framed, nor should the image have any covering such as glass.

-During the intake, we assign a unique number to each image, write that number on the back of the print and enter the information in a list which will be used by the scorekeepers.
+During the intake, we assign a unique number to each image, write that number on the label and enter the information on the list which will be used by the scorekeepers.

 In each category there will be First, Second and Third Place as well as Honorable Mentions.